 Introduction to Python argparse

-The argparse module was an addition to Python 2.7 as a replacement of the pre-existing module named optparse.
-The new module contains the implementation of several functionalities that would have been quite difficult additions to the pre-existing ones, which is the backwards-incompatible API changes.
+The argparse module was an addition to Python 2.7 as a replacement for the pre-existing module named optparse.
+The new module contains the implementation of several functionalities that would have been quite difficult additions to the pre-existing ones, which is the backward-incompatible API changes.
 The initial step of using argparse module is creating a parser object first and then letting it know what arguments to expect.
 Finally, this parser can then be utilized to read the command line arguments during your python program’s run time process.
 ArgumentParser is the parser class.
 The constructor object requires several arguments in order to set up the desc used.

 parser = argparse.ArgumentParser(description='This is default value of desc')

 - Here we have imported the argparse module using the import statement.